Introduction

 Headroom Management is part of the

-For more information on accessing the DSP Engine,
+For more information on accessing MUSE

-see here.
+, see here.

 Digital signal processing can result in "clipping", or audio samples that exceed the allowed range.
 These samples are "clipped" to a maximum or minimum value.
-In some cases this can produce audible distortion.
+In some cases, this can produce audible distortion.

 This is easily avoided by slightly attenuating the signal – to make "headroom" for sample values that may increase as a result of signal processing.